 Types of Spill Kits

-It won’t likely be a surprise to learn that different types of spills should be addressed using different types of spill kits (which you can find here).
+It won’t likely be a surprise to learn that different types of spills should be addressed using different types of spill kits.
 If you attempt to clean up a spill with the wrong products, it could cause a chemical reaction or it might just be ineffective.
 There are three main categories of spill kits on the market.
 Depending on what spill risks you have in your facility, you will want to choose one or more to meet your needs.

 Many facilities will have one or more of each of these types of spill kits so that they are ready for any situation.
 The kits are all going to be clearly labeled so employees and maintenance personnel can quickly grab the proper one and address the spill without delay.